HackingGate/kubernetes-vagrant-playground/README.md

 1. Use the generic/debian12 box as a starting point
 2. Install containerd container runtime
-3. Install the selected Kubernetes distribution
+3. Install basic system dependencies (for k8s and k0s)
 4. Package the resulting VM into a new Vagrant box

+Note: k3s uses a simpler approach and installs k3s during cluster setup rather than in the base image.

 ### Create the Virtual Machines and Provision the Kubernetes Cluster